ianchanning/pitta-migration/README.txt

 if you can use `mysqldump` then you probably don't want a WordPress plugin to do it for you.

-It makes no assumptions about your database and its cross platform.
+It makes no assumptions about your database and it's cross platform.

 P.S.
 Pitta is taken from the start of an [answer from WordPress SE](http://wordpress.stackexchange.com/a/182/5433):